dotnet/orleans/src/Documentation/Grain-Versioning/Deployment.md

-# Deploy new versions in Azure
+# Deploy new version of grains

-## Using Cloud Services

 ### Rolling upgrade

-In this method you deploy a new cspkg directly on your Production environment.
+In this method you deploy newer silos directly on your environment.
 This is the simplest method, but it can be difficult to interrupt an on-going deployment and to rollback.